-ID # Date Requester Questions/Comments Response Responder Date Responded Response Status S1.26 2/26/2020 Sean Wirth All of the proposed haul roads look like they will be very impactful to terrestrial species, particularly roosting and foraging sandhill cranes.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.26 2/26/2020 Sean Wirth All of the proposed haul roads look like they will be very impactful to terrestrial species, particularly roosting and foraging sandhill cranes.
 All roads within the jurisdictional boundary of the Stone Lakes National Wildlife Refuge should be avoided.
 The haul road choices are indicative of how destructive and disruptive this project will be for terrestrial species.
 Due to the location of the intakes along the Sacramento River between the confluences of the American River and Sutter Slough, it is difficult to access these sites without traveling along Hood-Franklin, Lambert, or Twin Cities Roads.
 The DCA is considering methods to minimize traffic congestion on these roads and will discuss roadway modifications at the May 2020 SEC meeting.
-5/27/2020 Responded 51.27 2/26/2020 Sean Wirth A continuous ripirian zone is an extremely important goal, and it would appear to be very achievable.
+Gwen Buchholz 5/27/2020 Responded S1.26 2/26/2020 Cecille Giacoma The actual effects of boring such large launch shafts in largely unknown soils to the depths proposed is not supported by sufficient study and data.
+More research and data is needed in order to address this question.
+Additional geotechnical investigations are planned for the next several years to further understand conditions along the tunnel alignment and at the tunnel shaft locations.
+Engineering design criteria would be modified as the geotechnical conditions became more fully understood.
+Graham Bradner 5/27/2020 Responded S1.27 2/26/2020 Sean Wirth A continuous ripirian zone is an extremely important goal, and it would appear to be very achievable.
 The DCA would be interested in exploring improvements to the riparian corridor along the Sacramento River near the intakes.
-Phil Ryan 5/27/2020 Responded 1.28 2/26/2020 Sean Wirth DWR will evaluate changes in aquatic and terrestrial resources due to construction and operations of the intakes in the EIR.
+Phil Ryan 5/27/2020 Responded S1.28 2/26/2020 Sean Wirth We should revisit the placement of the intakes utilizing the same input process that is being used for the launch site placement.
+The current placement for the intakes work for the engineering side of things, but they are disastrous for aquatic and terrestrial species.
+DWR will evaluate changes in aquatic and terrestrial resources due to construction and operations of the intakes in the EIR.
 As this analysis continues, it is possible that the intake locations or plans could be modified.
 Gwen Buchholz 5/27/2020 Responded

-ID # Date Requester Questions/Comments Response Responder Date Responded Response Status 51.29 2/26/2020 Sean Wirth density of terrestrial species with a focus on listed species, but agencies and entities to protect habitat, including Cosumnes River Preserve.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.29 2/26/2020 Sean Wirth density of terrestrial species with a focus on listed species, but agencies and entities to protect habitat, including Cosumnes River Preserve.
 DWR will evaluate changes in aquatic and terrestrial resources on all types of lands due to construction and operations of the intakes in the EIR.
 As the EIR analysis continues, it is possible that the intake locations or plans could be modified.
 Graham Bradner 5/27/2020 Responded